-The District TSM&O Program Engineer(s) and the CO TSM&O Program shall evaluate the need for the change and analyze its impact on other system components.
-If a change request impacts other stakeholders, the District TSM&O Program Engineer(s) and the CO TSM&O Program shall ensure that the impacted stakeholders have been contacted and their agreement with the modification is confirmed.
-If any issue involves several stakeholders or requires extensive discussion and agreement, a stakeholder meeting/workshop to discuss the modification may be held.
+The District TSM&O Program Engineer(s) and the CO TSM&O Program designee shall evaluate the need for the change documented in the ITS Architecture Change Request Form (FDOT Form 750-040-04) and analyze its impact on other architecture components.
+If a change request impacts other stakeholders, the District TSM&O Program Engineer(s) and the CO TSM&O Program designee shall ensure that the impacted stakeholders have been contacted and their agreement with the modification is confirmed.
+If any major issue involves several stakeholders or requires extensive discussion and agreement, a stakeholder meeting/workshop to discuss the modification may be held.
 Prior to acting (rejecting, deferring, or accepting the change), additional information or further clarification may be requested.
 If the change is rejected or deferred, the requestor shall be given a justification for the decision.
-If the change is accepted, the requestor shall be notified, and the change prioritized with other requests and scheduled for implementation either in the next major update or annual periodic maintenance.
+If the change is accepted, the requestor shall be notified, and the change prioritized with other requests.
+Simple, incidental changes are processed in a timely manner.
+Other changes would be processed during the next scheduled periodic update (or major update), unless such change cannot hold and would, therefore, be processed under an Exception Update.